SelfMadeSystem/system76-keyboard-rainbow/README.md

 should work on any System76 laptop with a backlit keyboard.
 Please report any issues you have with it.

+Tested on a System76 Gazelle (gaze18) laptop running Pop!_OS 22.04.

+The brightness should already be set to what it was before running the program when it exits.
+It should also automatically adjust when you change the brightness with the keyboard.
+If it doesn't, please report it as an issue.

 ## Installation

 You must install `rust` and `cargo` to build this program.
 You can install them